Tirzepatide dosing protocol

 Semaglutide dosing protocol

 Semaglutide ramps up slow, which I like if you're easing in.
 Begin with 0.25 mg weekly subQ for 4 weeks.
 Then 0.5 mg weeks 5-8.
 Up to 1 mg weeks 9-12.
-Then 1.7 mg weeks 13-16, and max at 2.4 mg from week 17.
+Then 1.7 mg weeks 13-16, and the standard maintenance dose of 2.4 mg from week 17 (Wegovy (semaglutide) FDA PI §2.2; 0.25/0.5/1/1.7/2.4 mg titrated every 4 weeks).
+Note 2.4 mg is the standard maintenance and maximum dose for most people; the 2025 Wegovy label also includes an additional 7.2 mg higher-dose (HD) maintenance option that is FDA-approved when further weight reduction is clinically indicated (Wegovy FDA PI).

 For a 10 mg vial, add 2.5 ml bacteriostatic water.
 That's 4 mg/ml.
 Your first 0.25 mg dose is 0.06 ml, about 6 units.
 Tricky to measure, so hit the Semaglutide calculator.